 We've recently signed up to become a member of The 5% Club, an industry led initiative focussed on driving momentum into the recruitment of apprentices, graduates and sponsored students.
 The 5% Club is a movement of more than 250 employers providing ‘earn and learn’ opportunities to develop the skills and talents people need to become more employable and create meaningful careers.
 We currently have 20% of our workforce on formal earn and learn programmes through our graduate, undergraduate and school leaver programmes.
 We're proud to showcase our commitment and act as an advocate for this cause by joining the club.

 Joining is one thing.
 Staying and succeeding is another.

 We’ve worked hard to ensure that PwC is an open, inclusive working environment, where everyone is treated with an open mind, recognised and rewarded for their hard work and given equal opportunities to grow, develop and progress within the business.

-We will be tracking the performance and progression of our employees from disadvantaged backgrounds much more closely in the years ahead.
-As the tangible symbol of who progresses the furthest within our partnership structure, we will be reporting annually on the proportion of our Partners who tell us that they received Free School Meals.
+We'll be tracking the performance and progression of our employees from disadvantaged backgrounds much more closely in the years ahead.
+As the tangible symbol of who progresses the furthest within our partnership structure, we'll aim to report on the proportion of our Partners who tell us that they received Free School Meals.